West Ham - West Brom: How to watch, start time, team news, odds, link

 Team news

-West Ham could start Michail Antonio again after he scored the winner on Saturday, while Manuel Lanzini and Andriy Yarmolenko could be rotated into the team by Moyes.
-Arthur Masuaku is still out, while Fabian Balbuena is available.
+West Ham start Michail Antonio again after he scored the winner on Saturday, while Manuel Lanzini starts in an attacking midfield role.
+Arthur Masuaku is still out, while Fabian Balbuena returns and is on the bench.

-West Brom have Conor Gallagher back available after his suspension, while Sam Johnstone and Matt Phillips have had positive COVID-19 tests.
-Grady Diangana, Conor Townsend and Karlan Grant are also expected to be out.
+West Brom bring Conor Gallagher back into the starting lineup after his suspension, while Sam Johnstone returns after having a positive COVID-19 test.
+Grady Diangana, Conor Townsend, Matt Phillips and Karlan Grant are all out.
+Robert Snodgrass doesn’t start for West Brom as per an agreement with West Ham, who he left a few weeks ago to join the Baggies.

 Odds and ends (full odds provided by our partner, PointsBet)